clearhead/clearhead/README.md

 ### cookie

-Sets, gets, and del a cookie with a given name, value, and optional expiration date (in days).
+Sets, gets, and deletes a cookie with a given name, value, and optional expiration date (in days).

 ```javascript
 import cookie from 'clearhead/cookie';